WeirdMidas/weirdmidas/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=weirdmidas)](https://github.com/anuraghazra/github-readme-stats)

 ### Current Focused Project
 - [SkyScene](https://github.com/WeirdMidas/SkyScene-Addon), my beloved RAM management module for Android 12-15 devices.
 I've been working on it for a few weeks and even months now, and now I've finally gotten into the swing of things and focused on it.
-I've already released my first version, now all that's left is to polish it for Beta 2 and the next official releases.
+I've already released my first version, now all that's left is to polish it for Beta 2 and the next official releases